jessicapardo/Vintage-Cars-MPG/README.md

 <h3>Dashboards and Story</h3>
 Nine worksheets each have a visualization.
 The visualizations are brought together on five dashboards which are then presented as a story.
 The main filter serves to retrieve data for each year unless the data is presented as a time series.
 The story captions summarize each dashboard and guide the user through the dashboards.<br>
 <br>
 Our story begins in 1970...Elvis Presley and Creedence Clearwater Revival played on the radios of heavy cars that boasted big engines and horsepower.
-Gas was cheap and the cars averaged 17 MPG.<br>
+Gas was cheap and the cars averaged 17 MPG.
+By 1982 the world's industrialized countries had suffered two oil crises and Elvis had left the building.
+Engine horsepower was down to 81hp but fuel efficiency was up 88%.<br>
 <br>
 <p align="center"><kbd><img width="700" height="auto" src="images/hp.PNG"></kbd><br>
 <br>